jankapunkt/meteor-public-remote-api/README.md

 **Meteor Public API for Remote Collections, Methods and Publications**

 Helps you to expose, what is public, while you code.
 Just import the PublicApi class and add definitions directly when you define them.

+***Usage***

 ```javascript